Phillips 66 PSX

 - Elect Elliott's four independent director nominees (Coffman, Cornelius, Heim, Nieuwoudt) at the 2025 Annual Meeting

-- Form a special committee to spin or sell the Midstream business
+- Form a special committee to spin or sell the Midstream segment

 - Divest non-core assets including the CPChem JV stake and JET Germany/Austria retail